kurzee/RBDocCollection/README.md

 Ideally, a swell CoreData implementation should always be used in iOS for persisting data and related objects.
 However, spinning up a new CoreData model/entities can be a draining process when rolling a new project (of course some people love the initial process).

 ## Overview
 CoreData wrapper to persist NSDictionaries serialized as JSON docs, without creating a CoreData model or related entities.
+Helpful for quick prototyping of an app that has a developing/changing model.

 Docs are associated with a key and can be retrieved via their key or queried against keyed properties within the doc.
 All methods are thread-safe.